Care and Support Orphans and Vulnerable Children (OVC) (Ages 6 to 18 years)

 - School subject choice and career guidance

-- Extra classes in critical subjects such as maths and science
+- Extra classes for critical subjects like maths and science

 - Computer literacy classes